 Elder LEAD is designed to provide seniors with the tools necessary to be:

 The Elder LEAD program is implemented through a series of workshops that are facilitated in LifeSpan Resource’s senior centers.
 Geminus Corporation provides administrative oversight for Elder LEAD, which is made possible due to funding from the Division of Mental Health and Addiction (part of the Indiana Family and Social Services Administration.)

 The Senior Farmers Market Nutrition Program (SFMNP) provides fresh locally grown fruits and vegetables to senior participants age 60+ who meet eligibility criteria.
 Eligible seniors receive coupon vouchers valued at $20 to purchase produce at a locally-approved farmers market or farm stand (processed foods and baked goods are not allowed).
 LifeSpan Resources will hold voucher distributions at multiple locations in June.

 ALL APPLICANTS: Must provide driver’s license or state issued ID.
 If using a proxy (another person) to use the coupons, they must be present.
 We have a limited number of vouchers.
 If we have more applications than vouchers, we will draw applicants until we run out of vouchers.

 IMPORTANT: Make sure the farmers market or stand you choose takes the vouchers.
 A display sign should indicate: FARMERS MARKET CHECKS ACCEPTED HERE.
 If in doubt, ASK.
 Checks are accepted June – October 15.
 Be sure to sign your check.
 No cash, change, refunds or credits will be given.
 Sales tax is not charged.

-For more information or to ask about remaining vouchers, please call LifeSpan Resource’s Nutrition Coordinator, Carol Kaufmann at 812-206-1511.
+For more information or to ask about obtaining a voucher, please call LifeSpan Resource’s Nutrition Coordinator, Carol Kaufmann at 812-206-1511